ToshkaDev/Motif/README.md

 There are two trees in the folder: (i) inferred using maximum likelihood estimation implemented in RaXML and (ii) inferred using Bayesian inference implemented in MrBayes.

+## Structures, models, and molecular docking

+### Modeled structures of prokaryotic dCache_1AA domain protein sensors

-## Modeled structures of dCache_1AA domain protein sensors from various phyla of Archaea and Bacteria are located in RefSeq folder (zip archive 'Structures_modeled_by_Phyre2.zip').
-The structures were modeled by Phyre2.
+Structures of dCache_1AA domain protein sensors from various phyla of Archaea and Bacteria were modeled by Phyre2 and are located in RefSeq folder (zip archive 'Structures_modeled_by_Phyre2.zip').

+### Structures of eukaryotic dCache_1AA proteins docked with ligands.

-## Structures of eukaryotic dCache_1AA proteins, alpha2/delta-1 and CACHD1, docked with ligands are located in Eukaryotes/Structures_Autodock folder.
+Structures of alpha2/delta-1 and CACHD1 are located in Eukaryotes/Structures_Autodock folder.

 The list of files in the folder:

-File 1.
+1. File 1.
 Rabbit_alpha2delta1_docked_with_ligands.pdb   Cryo-EM structure was used for docking experiments.
-File 2.
+2. File 2.
 Fly_alpha2delta1_docked_with_ligands.pdb      AlphaFold model was used for docking experiments.
-File 3.
+3. File 3.
 Human_CACHD1_docked_with_ligands.pdb          AlphaFold model was used for docking experiments.
-File 4.
+4. File 4.
 Fly_CACHD1_docked_with_ligands.pdb            AlphaFold model was used for docking experiments.

 *V. M. Gumerov, E. P. Andrianova, M. A. Matilla, Karen M. Page, Elizabet Monteagudo-Cascales, A. C. Dolphin, T. Krell, I. B. Zhulin (2020).
 Amino acid sensor conserved from bacteria to humans. https://doi.org/10.1101/2021.05.05.442820*